-- Parents should ask the G.P. if the dosage can be arranged so that administration is not required during school hours. - There is an ex parents shall be responsible for the administration of medicines and may come into school to administer the medicine themselves.
-Any visiting Parent/guardian MUST report to the School Office before taking action in administering to their child, and advise the Office, once again, on leaving. - When this is not possible a member of the office staff or appointed volunteer will administer the medicine provided a Pupil Medication Request (Appendix 1) has been completed in full. - A child refusing medicine will not be forced to take a treatment.
+- Parents should ask the G.P. if the dosage can be arranged so that administration is not required during school hours. - Parents should authorise a member of the school office staff or appointed volunteer to administer the medicine provided a Pupil Medication Request (Appendix 1) has been completed in full. - A child refusing medicine will not be forced to take a treatment.
 The parent or carer will be contacted as soon as possible. - Intimate or Invasive Treatment.
 This will only be carried out by a volunteer who is entirely willing.
 During any such treatment two staff will be present one if possible who is of the same gender as the child being treated.
 Staff will preserve the dignity of the child as far as possible.